veken0m/bitcoinium/README.md

 - Price Alarm Notifications.
 Uses android notification system with option for sound and vibration.
 - Plot price during the last week in a clean and simple graph
 - Customizable widget refresh intervals and power saving mode to reduce battery usage
-- Mining statistics from DeepBit mining pool on a Bitcoin miner
+- Miner statistics from DeepBit or BitMinter mining pool
 - In-app Orderbook with with liquidity highlighting
 - Charts from multiple sources and current orderbook view-able within the application